MrZloHex/troubleshooting-stm32f1/README.md

 └── test_output
 ```

+## Order of tests

+ 1. Dumping last statement without any changing of state of stm32
+ 2. Main test with checking operability of:
+   - Main node of instruction execution
+   - Writting/reading in/from `sram`
+   - Work this ALU and _stack_ operations

 ## Purpose of file and directories

 1. __board_info__ has main info about stm32 on your board like: